genomicsITER/PFgenetics/README.md

    •	**P-value**
 [This is the p value from the meta-analysis]

+Note: see logs section [1] for recent changes in the shared data for this study.

 <p align="right">
   <a href="#PFgenetics" title="Up">
     <img src="https://github.com/genomicsITER/PFgenetics/blob/master/images/home-icon.png" style="float: right; margin: 10px; padding: 2px;" />